 Our estimate of the relationship between the number of OnRamps courses students completed and their likelihood of earning a bachelor's degree in four years is shown in Figure 4.
 We only focus on the 4-year BA rate because the number of students who completed multiple OnRamps courses is relatively small, and examining the 6-year BA rate requires us to restrict the sample to older cohorts when even fewer students completed multiple OnRamps courses.
 Even in this model, the estimate for students who completed four or more OnRamps courses is quite imprecise, with the confidence intervals ranging from nearly zero to over 30.
-Nevertheless, the results suggest that students' likelihood of earning a bachelor's degree within four years increases for each OnRamps course they successfully complete: the estimates are 6.2 pp (p < .001) for students who complete one course, 7.9 pp (p < .001) for students who complete three courses, and 16.8 pp (p \leq .05) for students who complete four or more courses.
+Nevertheless, the results suggest that students' likelihood of earning a bachelor's degree within four years increases for each OnRamps course they successfully complete: the estimates are 6.2 pp (p < .001) for students who complete one course, 7.9 pp (p < .001) for students who complete two courses, 15.9 pp (p < .001) for students who complete three courses, and 16.8 pp (p < .05) for students who complete four or more courses.
 While suggestive rather than causal, the estimates are aligned with the assumption that students benefit from each additional OnRamps course they complete.